liferay/liferay-screens/android/documentation/screenlet_creation.md

 ### Create a New Android Module

 Fortunately, Android Studio has a menu option that automatically creates an Android module and adds it to your `settings.gradle` file.
-Just go to *File*, *New*, *New Module*, *Android Library* (in *More Modules*) and enter a module name.
-We don't need a new activity for the new module, so just use *Blank Activity*.

-Android Studio automatically creates a new build.gradle file (with an Android Library configuration) and adds the new module to the settings.gradle file.
+Go to *File* &rarr; *New* &rarr; *New Module* &rarr; *Android Library* (in *More Modules*) and enter a name for your new module.
+You don't need a new activity for the new module, so just use *Blank Activity*.
+Android Studio automatically creates a new `build.gradle` file (with an Android Library configuration) and adds the new module to the `settings.gradle` file.

 If you prefer to do this manually, you need to create a new Android Library.
-This is essentially an Android application project with the gradle import set to `apply plugin: 'com.android.library'`.
+This is essentially an Android app project with the gradle import set to `apply plugin: 'com.android.library'`.
 Use the [gradle file](https://github.com/liferay/liferay-screens/blob/master/android/library/viewsets/build.gradle) from the material viewset or Westeros app as an example.

-After creating the module manually, you need to import it into your project by specifying its location in [`settings.gradle`](https://github.com/liferay/liferay-screens/blob/master/android/samples/bankofwesteros/settings.gradle).
-An example of the required configuration is the following:
+After creating the module manually, you need to import it into your project by specifying its location in [`settings.gradle`](https://github.com/liferay/liferay-screens/tree/master/android/samples/settings.gradle).
+Here's an example of this configuration:

 ```groovy
 include ':YOUR_MODULE_NAME'
 project(':YOUR_MODULE_NAME').projectDir = new File(settingsDir, 'RELATIVE_ROUTE_TO_YOUR_MODULE')
 ```

-### Configure dependencies between each module
+### Configure Dependencies Between Each Module

-You have to configure your application to use the new created module, just adding to your build.gradle the next line:
+Next, you need to configure your app to use the new module.
+To do so, add the following `compile` statement to the `dependencies` in your `build.gradle` file:

 ```groovy
 dependencies {